themusiclab/universal-music/README.md

 ## Anatomy of the repo

 To render the paper, run the code in `/writing/manuscript.Rmd`.
 Running this script will generate the manuscript from saved outputs of analysis and visualization scripts.
-To run everything from the raw data (which can take a while to process), first start by running `/analysis/builder.R`, then `bootstrap_analyses.R`.
+To run everything from the raw data (which can take a while to process), first start by running `/analysis/builder.R`, then `analysis.R`.

 ## Data and analysis code